torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 <damon_design_damos_action>`.
 The keywords that can be written to and read
 from the file and their meaning are as below.

-Note that support of each action depends on the running DAMON operations set :ref:`implementation <sysfs_context>`.
+Analte that support of each action depends on the running DAMON operations set :ref:`implementation <sysfs_context>`.

  - ``willneed``: Call ``madvise()`` for the region with ``MADV_WILLNEED``.